List of Go terms: Hane

-A hane (跳ね; 扳 (bān, pan1)) is a move that goes around one or more of the opponent's stones.
+A hane (跳ね, lit. 'jump'; 扳 (bān, pan1, pull)) is a move that goes around one or more of the opponent's stones.

 Hayago

-(早碁, Hayago) means 'quick go', 'fast go' or 'quick play'.
+(早碁, Hayago) means 'quick Go', 'fast Go' or 'quick play'.
 Most hayago games last either five minutes, with ten seconds allotted for each move, or ten minutes, with thirty seconds per move.

 Jigo

-A jigo is a tied score, i.e., the players have an equal number of points at the conclusion of the game.
+A (持碁, jigo) is a tied score, i.e., the players have an equal number of points at the conclusion of the game.
 Jigo can be avoided by adding a fractional komi to white's score.

 Joseki

 Joseki (定石, jōseki) are established sequences of play which (locally speaking) are considered to give an optimal result (balanced exchanges and/or equal territories/influences) to both players.
 There are thousands of such lines that have been researched and documented.

 Often joseki are played out early in the game and involve dividing the corners.
 There are also "mid-game joseki", dealing with for example an invasion into a common enclosure or framework.

 Though joseki have some parallel with chess openings, they differ significantly.
 Chess openings structure the whole board while joseki deal only with a local position.
 Therefore, the choice of which joseki (of many possible) to play in any given situation should be based on an assessment of the global position.
 This includes considerations of the direction of play, current balance of territory and influence, and one's own game strategy.

 It is also quite possible to deviate from joseki and obtain a good result if the surrounding position allows.
 In other words, joseki are sensitive to the context in which they are played.